shusson/variantstore/README.md

 # variantstore
-Minimal variant store API layer (no samples or genotypes).
+Minimal variant store service (no samples or genotypes).

 Connects to a mysql server loaded with variant information.